(Note: This post was originally published in 2014.)

 Each year, we make our predictions for the ERP software industry for the following year.
 Sometimes we get it right and sometimes we’re off base, so it’s clearly not an easy feat to predict the future in any industry – especially one as dynamic as the enterprise software industry.
-However, we thought it might be interesting to think about where the industry might be in several years, such as 2020.
+However, we thought it might be interesting to think about where the industry might be in the year 2020.

-Although it is still several years out, here are five predictions for the ERP software industry in 2020:
+Here are four predictions for the ERP software industry in 2020:

 1. Consumerization of ERP systems.
 As new generations of employees continue to enter the workforce, we will likely see more consumerization of ERP systems to accommodate these new workers.
 Imagine being a 20-something who grew up with Facebook, Twitter and Instagram, then being told that you are expected to learn an archaic AS-400 based, green screen ERP system – it simply isn’t going to happen.
-Companies that haven’t already shifted away from these types of systems will be under increased pressure to do so, and ERP vendors that still develop and support outdated user interfaces and functionality will be under even more pressure to create user-friendly and intuitive software solutions that more closely resemble consumer technologies.
-Oracle’s JD Edwards and Infor are two examples of ERP vendors that have recently rolled out very attractive user interfaces that more closely resemble what we’re used to seeing with consumer technologies.
+Companies that haven’t shifted away from these types of systems will be under increased pressure to do so, and ERP vendors that still develop and support outdated user interfaces and functionality will be under even more pressure to create user-friendly and intuitive software solutions that more closely resemble consumer technologies.

 2. Mobility will become mainstream.
 Many industry analysts like to talk about SaaS and the cloud – both of which will also likely continue to see increased adoption in coming years, but mobility will be the primary technological reality in 2020.
 Management, back office employees, shop floor workers, warehouse clerks and others within most enterprises will use mobile devices to access enterprise data – just as much or more so than traditional desktop access.
 Part of this continued trend will be due to the fact that more employees regularly use mobile devices in their personal lives and will inevitably use them to access ERP software for work if they are able to, but the other reason is more of a reflection of where the workforce is headed: more part-time, mobile and contract employees will further necessitate the need for mobile ERP software.